vega/vega-lite/docs/mark.md

 </script>
 <div id="bar_1d"></div>

-If we map a quantitative field to the `y` attribute and a different ordinal field to the `x` attribute, we can produce a familiar bar chart.
+If we map a quantitative field to the `y` attribute and a different ordinal field to the `x` attribute, we can produce a bar chart.
 Specifying `scale.bandWidth` of an ordinal field will adjust the [ordinal scale's band width](https://github.com/mbostock/d3/wiki/Ordinal-Scales#ordinal_rangeBands).
 By default, there will be a 1 pixel offset between bars.
 (See [an example that customizes size of the bars](encoding.html#ex-bar-size).)